Electroshock (album)

-Electroshock is the fifth studio album by Belgian singer Kate Ryan released on 25 June 2012.

-After Alive, is the first album that does not include any cover version and, also, is entirely in English, except for the version of "Little Braveheart" featured on the album, which has French lyrics sung by Ryan.
+Electroshock is the fifth studio album by Belgian singer Kate Ryan.
+It was released by ARS Entertainment and Universal Music on 25 June 2012 in Belgium.
+It marked Ryan's first album – after Alive – that does not include any cover version and, also, is entirely in English, except for the version of "Little Braveheart" featured on the album, which has French lyrics sung by Ryan.